Plan Dalet: Historians asserting that the plan aimed at maximum conquest and expulsion

-Walid Khalidi, General Secretary of the Institute for Palestine Studies, offered this interpretation in an address to the American Committee on Jerusalem:
+Walid Khalidi, General Secretary of the Institute for Palestine Studies, offered this interpretation in an to the American Committee on Jerusalem:

 "As is witnessed by the Haganah's Plan Dalet, the Jewish leadership was determined to link the envisaged Jewish state with the Jerusalem corpus separatum.
 But the corpus separatum lay deep in Arab territory, in the middle of the envisaged Palestinian state, so this linking up could only be done militarily."

 Khalidi calls Plan Dalet a "master plan for the conquest of Palestine".
 He points to the Zionist ideas of transfer and of a Jewish state in all of Palestine, and to the offensive character of the military operations of the Zionists as the main proof of his interpretation.

 Israeli historian Ilan Pappé asserts that Plan Dalet was a "blueprint for ethnic cleansing" which "spelled it out clearly and unambiguously: the Palestinians had to go ...
 The aim of the plan was in fact the destruction of both rural and urban areas of Palestine."